 Semifinalists will be selected based on their applications and then interviews will be conducted at the American Councils office in Tbilisi.
 The final decision upon finalists will be made by the independent committee members at American Councils D.C. office.

 Upon arrival in the United States, fellows will participate in a three-day intensive introduction to the U.S. political process in Washington D.C.
 Fellows will then begin their five-week long fellowships across the United States in state legislatures and city halls, immersing themselves in the daily operations of state governance, government oversight, and citizen participation.
 At the end of the program, Fellows will be given a unique opportunity to meet PFP fellows from Bahrain, Bhutan, Brazil, Colombia, India, Indonesia, Kuwait, Malaysia, Nepal, Oman, Pakistan, Philippines, Kazakhstan, Kyrgyzstan, South Africa, Singapore, Taiwan and learn about their legislative systems during two-day wrap-up conference organized in Washington, D.C.

 Anyone who meets below listed eligibility requirements can participate in the program:

-- Be a college graduate (equivalent of a Bachelor’s degree or higher);
+- Be a college graduate (an equivalent of a Bachelor’s degree or higher)

 - Have relevant experience in and commitment to a career in the public sector and/or nonprofit sector (e.g., legislative, executive, and NGOs that address policy issues);

-Deadline for fall 2018 Program applications: March 30, 2018, 4:00 PM U.S. Eastern Time.
-The program for Fall 2018 is tentatively scheduled for six weeks from early October through mid-November.
+Deadline for spring 2019 Program applications: November 5, 2018, 4:00 PM U.S. Eastern Time.
+The program for spring 2019 is tentatively scheduled for six weeks in April and May.

 For more information, please contact us: